LucaDiBona/zw/spec.md

 WRITE (26):
 x y ->

-Writes to a file in the current mode
+Writes to a file in the current mode with the file always in ascii.
+If the filename is 0 uses a buffer "file"

 READ (27):
 x -> y